boxyhq/website/docs/directory-sync/faq.md

 ### Why don't I see a DELETE event for a user that was removed in Okta?

 Instead of executing a DELETE operation, Okta sends a request to the SCIM application to set the `active` attribute to `false`.
 Consequently, you will observe a `user.updated` event with the `active` attribute changed to `false` for users removed from the Okta application.
+[Read More](https://developer.okta.com/docs/reference/scim/scim-20/#delete-users)

 ### Why is there no event for a user that was deactivated in Okta?